 We cannot preach this stuff enough:

-- If you don’t recognize an e-mail, such as our ‘new’ Walmart account, delete it.
+- If you don’t recognize an e-mail, such as our ‘new’ Walmart online shopping account, delete it.
 Even better, mark it as spam.
-Especilly those with suspect attachments.
+Especially those with suspect attachments.

 - Consumers are still too careless with their passwords.
 The days of using six and eight character passwords are reckless — passwords with 12-14 characters, a mix of letters, numbers and symbols.